 Does your business need short-term help during a busy period?
 Are you short-staffed, yet not ready to hire a full-time employee?
 Maybe you're wondering, "How do staffing agencies work — and do I need one when I have only temporary or seasonal hiring needs?"

-Hiring solutions come in all sizes: Full-time, yes, but also temporary, temporary-to-hire, contract and project.
-Whatever your hiring needs, a top-rated, professional staffing agency can give you quick access to highly skilled professionals you might not find on your own.
-That both eases the workload and provides peace of mind that none of your important projects will be delayed and no details will slip through the cracks.
+Hiring solutions come in all sizes.
+Full time, yes, but also temporary, temporary-to-full-time, contract and project.
+Whatever your hiring needs, a top-rated, professional staffing agency gives you quick access to highly skilled professionals you might not find on your own.
+That eases the workload and provides peace of mind that none of your important projects will be delayed and no details will slip through the cracks.

-So how do staffing agencies work — and how can you work most effectively with them?
-Here are five tips for maximizing your experience as a staffing agency client.
+So how do temp agencies work — and how can you work most effectively with them?
+Here are five tips for optimizing your experience as a staffing agency client.

 1. Engage a specialized staffing agency

-When you work with a staffing agency, make sure they specialize in the type of staff you need.
-Non-specialized or generalist firms work with a broad variety of candidates, so finding someone with the exact skills and qualifications you need will be more difficult and take longer than if you work with a firm that's focused on your field.
+When you work with a staffing agency, make sure it specializes in the type of staff you need.
+Non-specialized or generalist firms work with a broad variety of candidates, so finding someone with the exact skills and qualifications you need is more difficult and takes longer than if you work with a firm that's focused on your field.

 In addition, specialized staffing firms have a better sense of the candidate marketplace in your industry and geographic area and can effectively evaluate candidates' experience and skills.
 Getting a good match the first time saves you time and money.

 Robert Half has been helping companies with their hiring since 1948.
 Let us help you.

 Try to speak with a staffing manager directly rather than communicating only via email.
 He or she will ask you about your staffing requirements and the length of time you need extra staff.